-In short, project managers are responsible for the planning, executing, monitoring, controlling, and completion of projects, while dealing with project management challenges.
+In short, the agile project manager are responsible for the planning, executing, monitoring, controlling, and completion of projects, while dealing with project management challenges.
 However, that is just the tip of the project management iceberg.

 Here are a few of the main project manager responsibilities: